Skip to main content

 });

-// it's important that we return the modified config
+// It's important to return the modified config

 return config;